 - Avoiding the Dreaded Iris Borer

-This is a guest post by Niki Jabbour.
+This post was written by Niki Jabbour.
 Niki is the award-winning and best-selling author of Groundbreaking Food Gardens and The Year Round Vegetable Gardener (2012 American Horticultural Society Book Award).
-She also makes up one-quarter of the team behind Savvy Gardening, the popular website with four organic gardeners from four geographic areas, representing four gardening zones.
-Each expert at Savvy Gardening has a unique knowledge base, a passionate voice, and a weighted opinion.
+She is also a member and writer on the Savvy Gardening blog.
 Find out more about Niki at http://nikijabbour.com/